IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Site Description

 The site was built with a responsive mobile first design, allowing its contents to adjust to multiple screen sizes.
+It features a minimal design, colour pallette with a focus on a simple and accesible user experience.

 # Purpose